 Checking how much time visitors spend on your site allows you to measure their level of engagement.
 It tells you your landing pages are effective at engaging your audience, and it also shows what services they want to learn about the most.
 You will get an initial view of this by checking your click-through rate.
 You will see how long visitors stay on your page on average by going to the “Engagement” section of your analytics program.
 Google Analytics provides a more advanced view of this in their “Visitors Flow” feature.
 You will see where your traffic is coming from, which page in your site serves as their entry point, where they go next, and where they leave your site.
 You will also see which pages are most effective at leading to conversions through this activity map.

-Knowing how many people leave your site immediately after visiting lets you know if your landing pages need improvement.
+Part of the anatomy of an effective landing page is having a low bounce rate.
+This lets you know if your landing pages need improvement.
 Higher bounce rates could mean your site does not answer a visitor’s queries, making him turn back to the SERPs for other results – for you, this means losing potential conversions.
 Check the average time your visitors spend on your page, under the “Engagement” tab of your analytics tool, and use this as your benchmark for improving your bounce rate.
 Your goal is to keep visits 0-10 seconds long to a minimum for the best results.
 Remember that Google uses dwell time as a ranking factor – the higher your bounce rates, the more likely Google will view your site as low quality.

 This is the most obvious of all the metrics you need to monitor in your SEO campaign.
 You need to watch whether you’re hitting your target for specific keywords.
 Being indexed for your target keywords means your campaign is going in the right direction, and getting higher rankings increases your visibility.

 Analytics tools provide keyword rank tracking features, but you can also check by going to your target search engines, typing your target keyword, and seeing where you appear on the SERPs.